Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/2_Assemble_Robot.rst

 It is recommended to assemble and use the robot dog according to the tutorial.
 Otherwise, there may be installation errors, device damage, etc.

-:red:`Don't reverse batteries.
+:combo:`red font-bolder:Don't reverse batteries.
 Or the board will be damaged.`

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_00.png
     :align: center